wmarshall484/DSI_LECTURES_2/python-intro/notes/notes.md

     print(first, last)
 ```

-If you want like a combination of zip and enumerate, you can do the following and have the index and the values:
+If you want a combination of zip and enumerate, you can do the following and have the index and the values:

 ```python
 for i, first, last in zip(count(), first_names, last_names):